ashishxcode/vite-react-boilerplate/README.md

 ---

-# Vite React Shadcn Boilerplate
+# Vite React Boilerplate App

 CLI tool to scaffold a create vite react app with tailwindcss and shadcn-ui.